meinsta/workload-id-demo/README.md

 The goal with this code is that it can be deployed more times in other infrastructure, easily expanding the demo.
 See [Future Improvements](#future-improvements) below.

+### Backend 2

+This is the same app as above, but it's running in Kubernetes rather than a VM, using tbot as a DaemonSet that uses ServiceAccount and Namespace for workload attestation.

 ### Web